 Connecticut's Roads & Rails

-One of Connecticut’s economic strengths is our proximity to the economic power centers of New York and Boston.
-But this strength is waning as our transportation arteries get more and more clogged—and Connecticut commuters are getting more and more fed up.
-One of my top priorities in Congress is securing robust transportation funding for our state and dramatically increasing the amount of federal support for mass transit.
-I helped secure over $3.5 billion in federal funds for Connecticut's roads and rails.in the long-term highway bill that was passed in 2015.
+One of Connecticut’s economic strengths is its proximity to New York and Boston.
+But this strength is in jeopardy as our roads and rails get more and more clogged—and Connecticut commuters get more and more fed up.
+One of my top priorities in Congress is dramatically increasing the amount of federal support for mass transit, rail, and highway funding.
+In March 2018, I helped secure the largest ever single-year appropriation for Amtrak.
+Of that, $650 million is dedicated to improving Amtrak’s Northeast Corridor.
+In 2015, I secured over $3.5 billion in federal funds for Connecticut's roads and rails in a five-year transportation funding bill.
+Beyond providing our state with much-needed transportation dollars, this legislation separated Amtrak’s Northeast Corridor account from Amtrak’s National Network account, thereby allowing all profits from the Northeast Corridor to be reinvested in the Northeast Corridor.

-Finally, I want to make sure that I continue to hear from Connecticut commuters on these issues.
+Finally, I have worked to hear directly from Connecticut commuters on these issues.
 That’s why I launched the Fed Up initiative to hear from real people about their commutes and how we can make things better.
+It’s also why I have held listening sessions across the state--at highway rest stops, on the Metro-North branch lines, on city buses.
 Traffic means stress.
 Congestion means being late for work.
 Delays mean missing dinner with your kids night after night.
 I want to do whatever I can to help make sure that we’re working to make commutes in Connecticut more manageable so that people can spend time with friends and family instead of sitting in traffic or on stalled trains.

 Senator Murphy appreciates your feedback on this and other issues.